Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 Answer: 5.

-2) On the road along the bushes
+2) Along the road along the bushes

 There were 11 tails.

-I could also count
+I was also able to count

-That walked 30 feet.
+That walked 30 legs.

-It's going somewhere together
+We were going somewhere together

 Roosters and piglets.

-And my question for you is this:
+And my question to you is this:

 How many roosters were there?